Welcome to Student Financial Services

 Hodges University’s Office of Student Financial Services offers dedicated specialists to assist you with financial aid, student accounts, and textbook solutions.

 The mission of the Office of Student Financial Services is to be student financial success-focused while providing the highest level of service and equal opportunity in the awarding of funds.
-We increase opportunities for access and affordability by providing accurate financial information and individualized guidance and support for students and families in an environment which embraces teamwork and collaborative partnership.
+We increase opportunities for access and affordability by providing accurate financial information and individualized guidance and support for students and families in an environment which embraces teamwork and collaboration.

 To learn more about Financial Aid, such as federal/private student loans, federal/state grants, FAFSA, and FA verification:

 Phone – (239) 938-7758